 When is it?

-This year it falls on 27 November, though some retailers such as Argos are already discounting many items.
-Argos has launched ‘Red, White and Blue’ Fridays leading up to Black Friday as part of its Christmas campaign, including '3 for 2' offers and five-day deals.
-Many will also discount on Monday 30 November – also known in the UK as Cyber Monday, another heavy shopping day.
+This year it falls on 28 November, though some retailers such as Amazon will start discounting from Monday 24 November and will continue to do so all week.
+Many will also discount on Monday 1 December – also known in the UK as Cyber Monday, another heavy shopping day.

 Is it only a US thing?

 Nope.
 Brits have really got into Black Friday in the last few years.
-In 2013, Amazon received 4 million orders on Black Friday - its biggest ever day in the UK.
+Last year, Amazon received 4 million orders on Black Friday - its biggest ever day in the UK.

 Are all retailers taking part?

 It depends on the retailer, to be honest, but certainly the large retailers are all taking part.
 For example, the following have all launched their own dedicated Black Friday discount pages online: Amazon, Argos, Asda, Currys, Dixons, Very, John Lewis.